How many carrots per day can a diabetic consume?

 Bitter melon, also known as bitter gourd or karela (in India), is a rare fruit-vegetable that may be consumed or used medicinally.

-What is the worst carbohydrate?
+What is the diabetes-curing fruit of legend?

 MiraBurst is especially advantageous for diabetics and those at risk for developing diabetes.
 MiraBurst may assist diabetics and pre-diabetics in increasing their body’s sensitivity to insulin and managing their blood sugar levels.
 Type 1, Type 2, Pre-Diabetes, and Gestational Diabetes are the four types of diabetes, which is a chronic condition.